AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-commerce.md

 - Ensure that RabbitMQ is enabled and listening for events.
   - [RabbitMQ Setup for Adobe Commerce on premises](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/configure/service/rabbitmq)
   - [RabbitMQ Setup for Adobe Commerce on cloud infrastructure](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/configure/service/rabbitmq)
+  - Verify that [cron jobs are enabled](https://developer.adobe.com/commerce/extensibility/events/configure-commerce/#check-cron-and-message-queue-configuration).
+Cron jobs are required for communication and workflows for the AEM Assets integration.

+>[!NOTE]
+>
-- For projects on Commerce version 2.4.5, you must [install the Adobe I/O modules](https://developer.adobe.com/commerce/extensibility/events/installation/#install-adobe-io-modules-on-commerce).
+> For projects on Commerce version 2.4.5, you must [install the Adobe I/O modules](https://developer.adobe.com/commerce/extensibility/events/installation/#install-adobe-io-modules-on-commerce).
 In Commerce version 2.4.6+, these modules are loaded automatically.

 >[!ENDSHADEBOX]